wanpc3/Data-Privacy-Protector/README.md

 ## How To Start the App?

-To run this project, you will need to
+To run this project, you will need to open the terminal and type:

+## To run frontend:
-### npm install
+1) npm start

+### To run backend:
+1) cd backend
+2) source venv/bin/activate
+3) python app.py

 ## Chosen Problem Statement